Customer Experience Strategy

 Step 4: Add Customer Experience Impact

-Estimate likely impact on:
+Estimate the likely effect on:

-• first response SLA
+• first-response SLA

 • resolution time